robpitcher/avd-for-devs/README.md

 3. Azure PowerShell module (Az) or Azure CLI
 4. Access to an Azure subscription with permission to deploy at subscription scope (e.g. Owner or Contributor + Resource Group write)

+## Quickstart

+1. Copy `example.bicepparam` to `main.bicepparam` and update parameter values as desired for your environment.

-Login before deploying:
+2. Login before deploying:

 ```powershell
 Connect-AzAccount
 ```

-If you have multiple subscriptions:
+3. If you have multiple subscriptions:

 ```powershell
 Set-AzContext -Subscription <your-subscription-id-or-name>
 ```

-Run the deployment
+4. Run the deployment
 ```powershell
 New-AzSubscriptionDeployment -Location eastus -Name "avd-deploy" -TemplateFile .\src\infra\main.bicep -TemplateParameterFile .\src\infra\main.bicepparam
 ```